-I would love to hear from people who may have experience working with government agencies to approve straw bale on government projects.
+I would love to hear from people who may have experience working with convincing governments to use straw bale construction.
 In other words, building federal buildings out of bales.
 I know there are police stations, visitor centers, and more already built with bales.
 If you had any experience with these buildings, please help out Diane to achieve her goal.
 Thanks.
 More information about the goal is below along with my response to Diane.

 Hello Andrew Morrison,